radudilirici/Introduction-to-Robotics/RoboPong/README.md

 - 5V Power Supply for Breadboard
 - Charger x3
 - 450 mAh Battery
+- 100μF Capacitor
 - Joystick x2
 - Breadboard x2
 - Mini Breadboard
 - Wires

-This project was made for Unibuc Robotics, a course at University of Bucharest.
+This project was made for the Unibuc Robotics course at University of Bucharest.